 Here's what a data pipeline looks like:

 The first, and most important choice you’ll make when creating your data pipeline is build vs. buy.
 Both are viable options, and there are times when each is appropriate.
 But there are very significant tradeoffs involved, and it’s all too common that decision-makers don’t understand these trade-offs prior to diving in.

 Let’s take a look at what’s involved in building a data pipeline.

-But that was before the world changed in two important ways.
+But that was before the world changed in three important ways.